bektas-sari/flutter_random_quote/README.md

 # 💬 Flutter Random Quote App

 A simple Flutter application that displays a random motivational quote every time you press the button.
 Built for beginners who want to practice working with state, lists, and randomness in Flutter.

-## 📸 Screenshot

-*Coming Soon*

 ## ✨ Features